Carrizozo, New Mexico: it's just two hours away

 The landscape of the Malpais

-If you’re wondering what those large stalk-like things are in the photos, that would be sotol, also known as spoon plant, spoon flower, or desert spoon.
-Or, if you want to nerd out and get technical, Dasylirion wheeleri.
-The spoon theme in the name is because indigenous people used to roast it and chew on the spoon shaped ends, similar to what we do today with artichokes.
+If you’re wondering what those large stalk-like things are in the photos, that would be sotol, also known as desert spoon (Dasylirion wheeleri).
+The spoon theme in the name is because indigenous people used to roast it and chew on the spoon-shaped ends, similar to what we do today with artichokes.
 The sotol plant can also be used to create an alcohol that’s also known as sotol, not to be confused with agave-based alcohols such as tequila and mezcal.
 Similar outcome, different plant.

 Sotol's tall flowering stalks can be seen in late spring and summer

-In addition to the surprising variety of plants that you’ll see in the Chihuahuan desert, you may also come across cottontail rabbits, mule deer, barbery sheep, lizards, and snakes.
+In addition to the surprising variety of plants that you’ll see in the Chihuahuan Desert, you may also come across cottontail rabbits, mule deer, Barbary sheep, lizards, and snakes.
 For birders, you may see or hear owls (great horned owls and burrowing owls), cactus and rock wrens, gnatcatchers, sparrows, turkey vultures, hawks, and golden eagles.
-During my short visit, I only saw house finches, rock wrens, and lizards.
+During my short visit, I only saw house finches, rock wrens, and a few lizards.

 Walking along the easy Malpais Nature Trail